Formulary

 Mometasone furoate

-• Nasal polyps: adult over 18 years, 2 sprays into each nostril once daily, increased if necessary after 5–6 weeks to 2 sprays into each nostril twice daily (consider alternative treatment if no improvement after further 5–6 weeks); reduce to the lowest effective dose when control achieved
+• Adults aged over 18 years: 2 sprays into each nostril once daily, increased if necessary after 5–6 weeks to 2 sprays into each nostril twice daily (consider alternative treatment if no improvement after further 5–6 weeks); reduce to the lowest effective dose when control achieved

 Fluticasone furoate